 A recent survey of British workers revealed that the average worker spends 109.6 hours per year making tea.
 With tea an intrinsic part of British office life, making yourself a cuppa without offering to get others one can be perceived as rude – especially if you’re quick to accept an offer when someone else is making one.

-Whilst bad timekeeping now and then can be excused - it’s part of life - it can become a real irritation and breed resentment.
+While bad timekeeping now and then can be excused - it’s part of life - it can become a real irritation and breed resentment.

-6. Coughing and sneezing
+- Coughing and Sneezing

-Whilst there is a taboo around taking time off for a common cold, co-workers would actually prefer if you stayed at home when you're ill.
+While there is a taboo around taking time off for a common cold, co-workers would actually prefer if you stayed at home when you're ill.
 Germs spread like wildfire in an office space, so stay in bed and recover.

-Using your mobile for personal calls at your desk or leaving your phone on sound when the WhatsApp group is popping off, is distracting.
+Using your mobile for personal calls at your desk or leaving your phone on sound when the WhatsApp group is popping off is distracting.
 Make sure you keep it on silent and refrain from having personal chats at the desk.

-Remembering to respect your colleagues’ boundaries – both physical and conversational – Is essential.
-Making inappropriate jokes, advances or not respecting someone’s personal space are rules that apply both in and outside the workplace.
+Remembering to respect your colleagues’ boundaries – both physical and conversational – is essential.
+Making inappropriate jokes, advances, or not respecting someone’s personal space are rules that apply both in and outside the workplace.
 Basically, don’t forget to be a decent person.

 Exuberant colleagues can bring excitement to an office, but sometimes, they can distract you from your work.
-Not everyone one wants to hear their opinions on the latest Netflix documentary at 10 in the morning.
+Not everyone wants to hear their opinions on the latest Netflix documentary at 10 in the morning.
 Remember to talk quietly and keep annoying habits such as tapping on the desk or fidgeting to a minimum.

 Stealing someone’s lunch is possibly the worst crime you can commit in an office.
 Just don’t do it.
-Unless your office has plenty of food-related perks, remember that the workplace fridge is not a free for all.
+Unless your office has plenty of food-related perks, remember that the workplace fridge is not a free-for-all.